paularlott/scriptling/docs/GO_INTEGRATION.md

 ## Call Functions Directly from Go

-Instead of writing script strings to call functions, you can call registered and script-defined functions directly with Go arguments using `CallFunction()`:
+Instead of writing script strings to call functions, you can call registered and script-defined functions directly with Go arguments using `CallFunction()`.

+### Eval vs CallFunction

+- **`Eval`**: Execute arbitrary Scriptling code as strings.
+Best for complex scripts, loops, conditionals, or when you need to execute multiple statements.
+- **`CallFunction`**: Call specific functions with Go arguments.
+Best for calling individual functions, especially when you want to pass Go data types directly without string conversion.

 ### Calling Registered Functions